theAgingApprentice/aaTemplate/README.md

 * [Acknowledgements](#Acknowledgements)

 ## Overview
-This repository contains an Arduino class that writes variables to permanent memory to retain values through reboots.
+Edit 2 - Update this block of text with an explanation of what the class you are makaing does.
+For example: This repository contains an Arduino class that does winderful things.
 This is part of a series of classes made to support a standard set of APIs for experimental robot platforms.

 ## Dependencies
 This class depends on <a href="https://github.com/espressif/arduino-esp32">
 Arduino.h</a> being present on your system.
 This is the Arduino core library that comes bundled with PlatformIO.
+Edit 3 - Add other dependencies here.

 ## Author
 Written by Old Squire for the Aging Apprentice.
+Edit 4.
+Update author information above  and remove this line.

 ## Development environment
 This library was written using the following tools: